WebAssembly/stack-switching/proposals/stack-switching/design-notes/reified-fibers/Explainer.md

 ## Core Concepts

 ### 1. Fiber Types
-A fiber represents an independent execution thread.
+A fiber represents an independently executing coroutine.
 A fiber is statically typed with a resume type and a suspend type:
 - **Resume Type** (`$t1*`): The types of the arguments provided to the fiber when it is resumed.
 - **Suspend Type** (`$t2*`): The types of the values the fiber generates when it suspends execution and yields control.